Shift register

 In most cases, several parallel shift registers would be used to build a larger memory pool known as a "bit array".
 Data was stored into the array and read back out in parallel, often as a computer word, while each bit was stored serially in the shift registers.
 There is an inherent trade-off in the design of bit arrays; putting more flip-flops in a row allows a single shifter to store more bits, but requires more clock cycles to push the data through all of the shifters before the data can be read back out again.

 Shift registers can have both parallel and serial inputs and outputs.
 These are often configured as "serial-in, parallel-out" (SIPO) or as "parallel-in, serial-out" (PISO).
 There are also types that have both serial and parallel input and types with serial and parallel output.
-There are also "bidirectional" shift registers, which allow shifting in both directions: L → R or R → L. The serial input and last output of a shift register can also be connected to create a "circular shift register".
-A PIPO register (parallel in, parallel out) is very fast – an output is given within a single clock pulse.
+There are also "bidirectional" shift registers, which allow shifting in both directions: L → R or R → L. The serial input and serial output of a shift register are connected to create a circular shift register.
+A PIPO register (parallel in, parallel out) is simply a D-type register and is not a shift register, but is very fast – an output is given within a single clock pulse.
+A "universal" shift register provides bidirectional serial-in and serial-out, as well as parallel-in and parallel-out.

 Serial-in serial-out (SISO)

 Destructive readout

 These are the simplest kind of shift registers.
 The data string is presented at "data in" and is shifted right one stage each time "data advance" is brought high.
 At each advance, the bit on the far left (i.e. "data in") is shifted into the first flip-flop's output.
 The bit on the far right (i.e. "data out") is shifted out and lost.

-The data is stored after each flip-flop on the "Q" output, so there are four storage "slots" available in this arrangement, hence it is a 4-bit register.
+The data is stored after each on the "Q" output, so there are four storage "slots" available in this arrangement, hence it is a 4-bit register.
 To give an idea of the shifting pattern, imagine that the register holds 0000 (so all storage slots are empty).
 As "data in" presents 1,0,1,1,0,0,0,0 (in that order, with a pulse at "data advance" each time—this is called clocking or strobing) to the register, this is the result.
 The right hand column corresponds to the right-most flip-flop's output pin, and so on.

-So the serial output of the entire register is 00010110.
+So the serial output of the entire value is 00010110.
 It can be seen that if data were to be continued to input, it would get exactly what was put in (10110000), but offset by four "data advance" cycles.
 This arrangement is the hardware equivalent of a queue.
 Also, at any time, the whole register can be set to zero by bringing the reset (R) pins high.

 This arrangement performs destructive readout – each datum is lost once it has been shifted out of the right-most bit.